salex-org/hmip-rest-api/README.md

 and a name for the client.
 You also have to acknowledge the client registration by pressing the "blue button" on your access point, when you are prompted in the log.

+# Examples
+Please find some examples in the [Examples-Project](https://github.com/sagaert/hmip-rest-api-examples)

 # Work in Progress
 The development of the library is 'work in progress', so actually only a few features are available.